-In this paper, we present a unique dataset from the regional climate system model TSMP forced by the Max Planck Institute Earth System Model at Low Resolution, MPI-ESM-LR (Giorgetta et al., 2013), historical boundary conditions in the
+In this paper, we present a unique dataset from TSMP forced by the Max Planck Institute Earth System Model at Low Resolution, MPI-ESM-LR (Giorgetta et al., 2013), historical boundary conditions in the context of EURO-CORDEX GCM-RCM downscaling and long-term climate modelling.
+We interrogate the statistics of heat events (i.e., a series of consecutive days with a near-surface temperature exceeding the 90th percentile) characteristics (frequency, duration, intensity) for the sum-

-- 115 context of EURO-CORDEX GCM-RCM downscaling and long-term climate modellingregional long-term climate simulations and dynamical GCM-RCM downscaling for climate change studies.
-We interrogate the statistics of heat events (i.e., a series of consecutive days with a near-surface temperature exceeding the 90th percentile) the characteristics (frequency, duration, intensity) for the summers of heat events for the summer seasons of 1976-2005 with respect to the reference period 1961-1990 by comparing TSMP results with the EURO-CORDEX CORDEX multi-model RCM ensemble driven by GCM control simu- - 120 lations of phase five of the Coupled Model Intercomparison Project (CMIP5) (Taylor et al., 2012), to understand the influence of 3D groundwater dynamics on simulated heat events for historical regional climate simulations and potential consequences for ensuing climate change projections.
-While the 1996-2018 TSMP evaluation runs nested within ERA-Interim reanalysis were examined for heat wave statistics (Furusho-Percot et al., 2022)by Furusho-Percot et al. (2022), long-term historical climate simulations of TSMP forced by GCM over CORDEX European domain have not been previously presented.
-Thus, this - 125 is the first downscaled regional historical climate simulation over Europe from groundwater across the land surface to the top of the atmosphereplaced in the context of the elimate scenario runs of the EURO-CORDEX RCM ensemble and, analysed for summer heat events.
+- 110 mers of 1976-2005 with respect to the reference period 1961-1990 by comparing TSMP results with the EURO-CORDEX multi-model RCM ensemble driven by GCM control simulations of phase five of the Coupled Model Intercomparison Project (CMIP5) (Taylor et al., 2012), to understand the influence of 3D groundwater dynamics on simulated heat events for historical regional climate simulations and potential consequences for ensuing climate change projections.
+While the 1996-2018 TSMP evaluation runs nested within ERA-Interim reanalysis were examined for heat wave statistics (Furusho-Percot et al., 2022), - 115 long-term historical climate simulations of TSMP forced by GCM have not been previously presented.
+Thus, this is the first downscaled regional historical climate simulation from groundwater across the land surface to the top of the atmosphere placed in the context of the climate scenario runs of the EURO-CORDEX RCM ensemble and analysed for summer heat events.

 In Sec.
-2, we describe TSMP setup and configuration the TSMP modelling platform and its setup, the ensemble of the EURO-CORDEX CORDEX GCM-RCM climate change scenario GCM-RCM control runs, control runs and the methodology

-130 of heat events analysis are also presented here.
+2, we describe TSMP setup and configuration, the ensemble of the EURO-CORDEX climate change scenario GCM-RCM control runs, and the methodology of heat events analysis.
 In Sect.
-3, we examine the new GCM-RCMTSMP TSMP-MPI-dataset for consistency with the CORDEX ensemble , and we present the and present results on the impact of 3D groundwater dynamics on simulated heat events for in regional historical climate simulations.
+3, we examine the new GCM-RCM TSMP-MPI

+120 dataset for consistency with the CORDEX ensemble, and we present the results on the impact of 3D groundwater dynamics on simulated heat events for regional historical climate simulations.
 Section 4 provides a summary and overall conclusions.